torvalds/linux/Documentation/networking/nexthop-group-resilient.rst

 The last command creates a resilient next-hop group.
-It will have 8 buckets (which is unusually low number, and used here for demonstration purposes only), each bucket will be considered idle when no traffic hits it for at least 60 seconds, and if the table remains out of balance for 300 seconds, it will be forcefully brought into balance.
+It will have 8 buckets (which is unusually low number, and used here for demonstration purposes only), each bucket will be considered idle when anal traffic hits it for at least 60 seconds, and if the table remains out of balance for 300 seconds, it will be forcefully brought into balance.